By Alex Koons

 Say cheese and die!
 Mozzarella, cheddar, Gouda, Brie—one of the most delicious things on this planet is cheese.
-It’s bomb on pretty much anything and is the only thing I miss about eating vegan.
-And, for many years, it was a rough go finding the right plant-based replacement for cheese.
+But for many years, it was a rough go finding the right plant-based replacement for cheese if you catered to a vegan pizza crowd.

-Now, there are many other vegan cheeses out there—many try, but a lot of them come up very short.
-This is mostly because of anti-caking agents, the way it kind of melts like plastic, and the phlegm-like texture in the back of your throat when eating it.
+In 2024, there are various vegan cheeses out there.
+Many try, but a lot of them come up very short.
+That’s mostly due to the use of anti-caking agents, the way it kind of melts like plastic, and the phlegm-like texture in the back of your throat when eating it.

 The cheese we are gonna make today will have none of that.